 - Loss of focus

-Drug abuse is common in the United States, but as much drug use as possible needs to stay out of the workplace.
-When an individual comes to work under the influence of drugs it is a huge safety concern for everyone on that jobsite.
-Also when companies lose a lot of money due to the indirect and direct costs of drug abuse in the workplace it hurts everyone in the company.
+When an individual comes to work under the influence of drugs, it is a huge safety concern for everyone on that job site.
+Also, when companies lose a lot of money due to the indirect and direct costs of drug abuse in the workplace, it hurts everyone in the company.
 Upgrades to equipment, pay raises, bonuses, and better benefits could be out of the question at some companies due to drug abuse.
 Speak up when you think one of your coworkers is suffering from a drug abuse problem.